-Distribution: Occurring east of the Cascades in Washington; British Columbia south to Oregon and New Mexico, east to Labrador and Virginia.
+Distribution: Occurring east of the Cascades crest in Washington British Columbia to Washington, east to the Rocky Mountains, northern Great Plains, and eastern North America.

-Habitat: Meadows, moist cilffs and woods, foothills to moderate elevations in the mountains.
+Habitat: Meadows, moist cilffs and woods, from the foothills to middle elevations in the mountains.

 Conservation Status: Not of concern